OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Shallow and Deep Copying
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In particular, sharing can enable communication between two :term:`functions`.
+In particular, sharing can enable communication between more than one :term:`function`.
 One function passes a reference to the object
 of interest to another function.
 Both functions can access the object of interest, but the object of interest itself is
 not copied.
 This communication is called :term:`shallow copy` since instead of making and sending a (large) copy of the object
 of interest, a (small) reference is sent and the object of interest is shared.
 The recipient needs to understand that they